Before I explain parallel computing, it's important to understand that

 The programmer has to figure out how to break the problem into pieces, and has to figure out how the pieces relate to each other.
 For example, a parallel program to play chess might look at all the possible first moves it could make.
 Each different first move could be explored by a different processor, to see how the game would continue from that point.
 At the end, these results have to be combined to figure out which is the best first move.
 Actually, the situation is even more complicated, because if the program is looking ahead several moves, then different starts can end up at the same board position.
 To be efficient, the program would have to keep track of this, so that if one processor had already evaluated that position, then others would not waste time duplicating the effort.
 This is how must parallel chess-playing systems work, including the famous IBM Deep Blue machine that beat Kasparov.

-Other parallel computers, such as some of the systems from SGI and Cray, are shared-memory systems, where every processor can directly read and write data from every memory location.
+Other parallel computers, such as some of the large systems from Cray or dual socket single boards from Intel and others, are shared-memory systems, where every processor can directly read and write data from every memory location.
 Think of this as being like everyone using a blackboard to do their calculations, where everyone has chalk and an eraser and can decide to write anywhere on the board.
 For these systems, there is a standard known as OpenMP, which is a collection of language extensions to Fortran and C/C++.
 Shared memory computers must use many non-commodity parts to support the sharing, and hence tend to be more expensive than distributed memory systems.
 However, it is often easier to write a program for shared memory systems than for distributed memory ones.

-Yet other computers exploit graphics processors, GPUs, to achieve parallelism.
-However, while a GPU may have 100 cores, there are serious restrictions on their programability, and serious performance problems if there is much data movement.
-Further, the languages to use for GPUs are rapidly evolving, so it is unclear if you should use CUDA, OpenCL, OpenACC, accelerator extensions being incorporated in OpenMP, etc.
+Yet other computers exploit graphics processor units, GPUs, to achieve parallelism.
+However, while a GPU may have 1000 cores, there are serious restrictions on their programability, and serious performance problems if there is much data movement.
+Further, the languages to use for GPUs are rapidly evolving, so it is unclear if you should use CUDA, OpenCL, or accelerator extensions in OpenMP and OpenACC, etc.

 What has doubled, however, is the number of processors on a single chip.
 Some smartphones now have 8 cores (processors), you can buy CPU chips with 12 cores, and this number will soon increase.
+Even the Apple watch now has 2 cores.
 These are called "multi-core" or "many-core" chips.
-There are also graphics processing units (GPUs) with over 100 highly specialized processors.
+There are also graphics processing units (GPUs) with over 1000 highly specialized processors.
 This is closer to what Moore was talking about, because what he really said was that the number of transistors would keep doubling.
-The rate of improvement will slow down, but significant increases in the number of transistors should continue for at least a decade.
+The rate of improvement is slowing down, but significant increases in the number of transistors should continue for at least a decade.

 If there are only a few cores in your computer then it is pretty easy to find tasks that can be done simultaneously, such as waiting for keystrokes and running a browser, i.e., embarrassingly parallel.
 However, as the number of processors keeps increasing, the parallelization problems mentioned above become increasingly serious.
 There are now parallel computers that have > 1,000,000 cores, and people are planning for ones that will have > 100,000,000.